 |–||Dog breed exclusions apply|

-At a glance, AIA’s Paw Safe is the most affordable of the lot – and they only have one plan, so you don’t need to worry that they’ll try to up-sell you a pricier, more comprehensive plan.
+AIA only has one plan – Paw Safe – and it’s quite affordable, so you don’t need to worry that they’ll try to up-sell you a pricier, more comprehensive plan.

 At $79.49 & up, Paw Safe covers accidental death and injury (up to $1,000), as well as funeral services like cremation and burial (up to $250).